-Earlier this month, at the Social Value Leaders’ Summit, Cabinet Office parliamentary secretary Oliver Dowden has announced that the British government has reinforced its commitment to creating more social value.
+In March 2019, at the Social Value Leaders’ Summit, Cabinet Office parliamentary secretary Oliver Dowden announced that the British government reinforced its commitment to creating more social value.

 “This government will ensure that contracts are awarded on the basis of more than just value for money but [the] company’s values too, giving firms much-deserved recognition for their positive actions in society,” said Dowden.